-- 21.1.
-The officers of the Executive Committee of the Community Association are the secretary, the treasurer and the chairperson. - 21.2.
-The same person may be appointed to hold one or more of the roles referred to in by-law 21.1. - 21.3.
-The functions of the secretary are to: - convene, prepare agendas for and send notices for meetings of the Community Association and the Executive Committee; - (b) prepare and distribute minutes of meetings of the Community Association and the Executive Committee; - give notices under this management statement and the Management Act on behalf of the Community Association and the Executive Committee; - supply certificates about contributions, insurance and matters referred to in clause 2 of schedule 4 of the Management Act; - (e) answer communications sent to the Community Association and the Executive Committee: - (f) perform administrative and secretarial functions for the Community Association and the Executive Committee; and
+- 21.1 The officers of the Executive Committee of the Community Association are the secretary, the treasurer and the chairperson. - 21.2 The same person may be appointed to hold one or more of the roles referred to in by-law 21.1. - 21.3 The functions of the secretary are to: - convene, prepare agendas for and send notices for meetings of the Community Association and the Executive Committee; - (b) prepare and distribute minutes of meetings of the Community Association and the Executive Committee;

-- (g) keep records for the Community Association and the Executive Committee according to this management statement and the Management Act. - 21.4.
-The secretary may be assisted in the discharge of the functions of the secretary and may appoint and enter into an agreement with the Managing Agent to assist the secretary to perform its functions. - 21.5.
-The functions of the treasurer are to: - send notices of contributions to members of the Community Association; - (b) collect contributions from members of the Community Association; - receive, acknowledge, bank and account for contributions and other money paid to the Community Association; - prepare certificates about contributions, insurance and matters referred to in clause 2 of schedule 4 of the Management Act; - keep accounting records for the Community Association according to the Management Act; and - (f) prepare financial statements according to the Management Act. - 21.6.
-The treasurer may be assisted in the discharge of the functions of the treasurer and may appoint and enter into an agreement with the Managing Agent to assist the treasurer to perform its functions. - 21.7.
-The chairperson is to preside at meetings of the Community Association and the Executive Committee at which the chairperson is present. - 21.8.
-A member of the Executive Committee is: - (a) not liable for any loss or damage caused by; and - (b) Is indemnified by the Community Association for, their actions as a member of the Executive Committee except where they have acted fraudulently or negligently.
+- (c) give notices under this management statement and the Management Act on behalf of the Community Association and the Executive Committee; - supply certificates about contributions, insurance and matters referred to in clause 2 of schedule 4 of the Management Act; - answer communications sent to the Community Association and the Executive Committee; - (f) perform administrative and secretarial functions for the Community Association and the Executive Committee; and - (g) keep records for the Community Association and the Executive Committee according to this management statement and the Management Act. - 21.4 The secretary may be assisted in the discharge of the functions of the secretary and the Community Association may appoint and enter into an agreement with, by instrument in writing authorised by an Ordinary Resolution at a general meeting, the Managing Agent to assist the secretary to perform its functions. - 21.5 The functions of the treasurer are to: - (a) send notices of contributions to members of the Community Association; - (b) collect contributions from members of the Community Association; - receive, acknowledge, bank and account for contributions and other money paid to the Community Association; - (d) prepare certificates about contributions, insurance and matters referred to in clause 2 of schedule 4 of the Management Act; - keep accounting records for the Community Association according to the Management Act; and - (f) prepare financial statements according to the Management Act. - 21.6 The treasurer may be assisted in the discharge of the functions of the treasurer and the Community Association may appoint and enter into an agreement with, by instrument in writing authorised by an Ordinary Resolution at a general meeting, the Managing Agent to assist the treasurer to perform its functions. - 21.7 The Unless the Managing Agent is requested by the chairperson to preside at meetings of the Community Association and the Executive Committee, the chairperson is to preside at meetings of the Community Association and the Executive Committee at which the chairperson is present.
+Unless the MA is invited by the meeting to do so with the consent of the chairperson. - 21.8 A member of the Executive Committee is: - (a) not liable for any loss or damage caused by; and - (b) Is indemnified by the Community Association for, their actions as a member of the Executive Committee except where they have acted fraudulently or negligently.

-- 21.9.
-The Executive Committee may appoint sub-committees to assist in the management and operation of the Community Scheme. - A sub-committee may conduct investigations for the Executive Committee. - 21.11.
-A member of the Executive Committee is: - (a) not entitled to any remuneration for the performance of their functions; and - is entitled to reimbursement for reasonable out of pocket expenses incurred by them in the performance of their functions. - 21.12.
-The Managing Agent may be appointed by the Community Association to carry out the role of secretary, treasurer, chairperson and any other officer.
+- 21.9 The Executive Committee may appoint sub-committees to assist in the management and operation of the Community Scheme. - 21.10 A sub-committee may conduct investigations for the Executive Committee. - 21.11 A member of the Executive Committee is: - (a) not entitled to any remuneration for the performance of their functions; and - (b) is entitled to reimbursement for reasonable out of pocket expenses incurred by them in the performance of their functions. - 21.12 The Managing Agent may be appointed by the Community Association to carry out the role of secretary, treasurer, chairperson and any other officer.